 Surf Fishing with Lures

 Saltwater lures are simply artificial imitations of what fish like to eat.
 Spoons, jigs, and topwater poppers are some of the most popular fishing lures to use.
 These lures attract fish visually since they do not have any natural smell like frozen bait.
 Use them when water clarity is high and surf conditions are moderate so fish can see them better.
 Unlike natural bait, you will need to cast the lure and give it life-like action yourself to entice the fish to bite.
 To use the weedless silver spoon, cast the spoon parallel to the shoreline in the trough and steadily retrieve it back to you.
+If you suspect there are bluefish around, then do a fast retrieve.

 The spoon will reflect lots of light in high clarity water and mimic a baitfish.
 If nothing bites after 10 minutes, try the grub and jig.
 Cast into the trough and let it sink to the bottom.
 Then begin to retrieve it by bouncing it on the bottom.
 Make sure to pause often to allow fish to pick the jig up off the bottom.
 Jigs work great in moving water along jetties and inlets.
 If you see baitfish that are active on the surface, then this is a great opportunity to try a topwater popper.
 Cast out and make it zig-zag on the surface with pauses every so often.
 Fish often hit on the pause.
 If you don’t see any active fish, this is still a great lure to make them curious and see what all the commotion is about.